xenia-manager/xenia-manager/README.md

 # Xenia Manager
 Xenia Manager is a tool that tries to make using Xenia Emulator easier.
 This tool tries to make playing games with Xenia Emulator easier and installing specific game patches easier and more intuitive, alongside having an intuitive way of changing Xenia settings.

-This project is not affiliated with the Xenia Team in any way.
+<em>This project is not affiliated with the Xenia Team in any way.</em>

 # Requirements